cvxtct/microservice-go-ex/README.md

 rpc.go added to the logger-service's main package with RPCServer and RPCPayload structs.

 LogInfo method is for putting the log message into mongo and send back an answer for the caler.

+Still needs to run the RPC server and to achieve it within the main.go the followings are placed:
+- rpcListen() method:
+    - net.listen -> protocol, port
+    - check for error
+    - defer listen
+    - infinite loop to listen and accept and serve connection within a go routine

+- within main():
+    - register the RPC server
+    - listen in go routine